 Waiver Exam Information

 - T6501 Social Work Research.
-(If you waive, you may take a three-credit elective in lieu of the course.)
+(If you waive, you must take an additional three-credit elective in lieu of the course.)

 - T6801 Social Welfare Policy.
 (If you waive, you must take an additional three-credit elective in lieu of the course.)

 - T6505 Introduction to Statistics.
 (If you waive, you are exempted from taking this course.)

-If you have previously completed similar coursework in statistics or the SW research or social welfare policy content areas, then you may register to complete the applicable waiver exam.
+If you have previously completed similar coursework in statistics, SW research or social welfare policy content areas, then you may complete the applicable waiver exam.
 These exams are OPTIONAL and are not required.